Octo-Labs/funktor/README.md

 HelloWorker.perform_async
 ```

-If everythin went well you should see something like this:
+If everything went well you should see something like this:

 ```
 => #<struct Aws::SQS::Types::SendMessageResult md5_of_message_body="...",